Roboy/roboy_plexus/docs/documentation/Usage/1_getting_started.rst

 ::
     git clone https://github.com/Roboy/roboy_rqt_plugins.git

-After catkin_make is executed the new plugins have to be source:
+After catkin_make is executed the new plugins have to be sourced:
 ::
     source <YOUR CATKIN WORKSPACE>/devel/setup.bash